autorouting/main/README.md

 3. Try to commit single files (every time you update something).
 Commit often.
 -->
 # Usage
-For each address, go to <code>https://www.google.com/maps/place/whatever the address is</code>.
-Wait for the URL to redirect and change to a longer URL.
-Copy the entire final URL, from the <code>https://</code> to the end of the link.
-Paste into <code>locations.txt</code>.
-Repeat for every address Have the link for the driver's home be the first line and the link for the restraunt be the second line.
+Enter each address into a seperate line of <code>addresses.txt</code>, then run <code>gen_input.py</code>.
+For each address, a Google Maps link will be opened.
+Wait for each Google Maps URL to redirect and change from a short URL to a really long URL.
+For every URL, copy the entire final URL, from the <code>https://</code> to the end of the link, and paste into <code>locations.txt</code>.
+Have the link for the driver's home be the first line and the link for the restraunt be the second line.
 Make sure there are no empty lines.
 Then, open <code>launchprogram.command</code> and follow the output Google Maps link.

 # Dependencies
 * \_\_future__